exoplanet-dev/exoplanet/joss/paper.md

-As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara; formerly known as `Theano`, @theano] automatic differentiation framework used by `PyMC3`.
+As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara] automatic differentiation framework used by `PyMC3`.
+It is worth noting that `aesara` was previously known as `Theano` [@theano], so these names are sometimes used interchangeably in the `PyMC3` or `exoplanet` documentation[^theano-aesara].
 This allows the use of modern inference algorithms such as No U-Turn Sampling [@hoffman14] or Automatic Differentiation Variational Inference [@kucukelbir17].
 These algorithms can have some computational and conceptual advantages over inference methods that do not use gradients, especially for high-dimensional models.
 The computation of gradients is also useful for model optimization; this is necessary when, say, searching for new exoplanets, mapping out degeneracies or multiple modes of a posterior, or estimating uncertainties from a Hessian.
-Care has been taken to provide gradients which are numerically stable, and more accurate and faster to evaluate than finite-difference gradients which can be subject to significant numerical errors and require 2N computations of a model with N free parameters.
+Care has been taken to provide gradients which are numerically stable, and more accurate and faster to evaluate than finite-difference gradients.

 # Acknowledgements